salaamahtech/salaamahtech.github.io/Documents/pages/Engineering Manager Interview.md

+public:: false

-# Interview Process
+- # Interview Process
   collapsed:: true
 	- Resume prep
 	- Recruiter screen
 		- research about the company in LinkedIn before this screening